The first decisions to make about

 specify page size in bytes (16384, 8192, 4096).

-The default page size of 16k is appropriate for a wide range of
+The default 16KB page size is appropriate for a wide range of

 workloads, particularly for queries involving table scans and